Published on 25 October 2021

 When Is Diazepam So Addictive?

-• the attitudes of doctors who prescribe it;
+• the attitudes of doctors who prescribe it

-• accessibility of valium
+• accessibility of Diazepam

 • history of illegal diversion

-• state or local regulations on valium; and
+• state or local regulations on Diazepam

-• widespread knowledge of the effects of the drug.
+• widespread knowledge of the effects of the drug

-Warning Signs of Valium Addiction
+Warning Signs of Diazepam Addiction

 • Isolation from friends and family

-• Strong cravings for the drug.
+• Intense cravings for the drug

-• Continued use despite drug-related issues.
+• Continued use despite drug-related issues

-• A loss of interest in once-fun activities.
+• A loss of interest in once-fun activities

 • Neglect of personal and professional obligations

-Valium Addiction Symptoms
+Diazepam Addiction Symptoms

-The following are some signs of Abuse of benzodiazepines that may indicate an addiction:
+The following are some signs of abuse of benzodiazepines that may indicate an addiction:

 • memory problems